This post may contain affiliate links. Please read our disclosure policy.

 While the pot is still on the heat, add in the cooked pasta, together with the pasta water and remaining ingredients.

 Toss to combine for a couple of minutes.
+Top with the sliced chicken and more parmesan if using.
 Serve immediately and enjoy!

 - Don’t forget to reserve pasta water.
 The starchy water helps the flavors stick to the pasta and make things blend in much better.
 If you do forget, you will have to improvise.